NewImproved/Actionable-notifications-script/README.md

 ## Setting Up

 1. Copy the entire custom_component-folder to your Home Assistant configuration (or however you store your packages) and modify you configuration-file accordingly
-2. Modify users and set up new receptiants as descibed in notify.yaml
+2. Modify users and set up new recipients as descibed in notify.yaml

 ## Usage Examples